Flying-foxes: questions and answers

 Why do we need a balanced approach to flying-fox roost management?

-The Queensland Government appreciates that flying-fox roosts can be a source of unpleasant noise and smells in some places and recognises the need for flying-fox management arrangements to achieve a balance between addressing the concerns of impacted residents with the need to protect and retain flying-fox populations in the wild which play an essential role as pollinators for many native plant species.
+The Queensland Government appreciates that flying-fox roosts can be a source of unpleasant noise and smells in some places.
+It also recognises the need for flying-fox management arrangements to achieve a balance between addressing the concerns of impacted residents with the need to protect and retain flying-fox populations in the wild.
+Flying-foxes play an essential role as pollinators for many native plant species.

 A balanced approach to flying-fox roost management empowers local governments to act more responsively in the interests of their communities when flying-fox roosts are causing problems.